warlord500/free_function_pipes/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## git is not the official Version Control System for this project.
-the official version is at <https://jadonbelezos.com/cgi-bin/fossil.cgi/pipe_traits_rust/doc/master/README.md>